jjiayu/jjiayu/README.md

 I am Jiayi Wang.
 I received my PhD degree in Robotics 🤖 from the University of Edinburgh.

-🔭 I work on motion planning and control of legged robots.
+🔭 I work on motion planning and control for multi-contact scenarios, e.g., legged locomotion on uneven terrain, loco-manipulation.

 <!--
 **jjiayu/jjiayu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.